syamsulhudauul/forex-mtl/README.md

 ## Resilience and Fault Tolerance
 - Implement the Circuit Breaker pattern to prevent cascading failures across services.
-~~- Introduce the SingleFlight mechanism to optimize redundant requests.~~ Can't develop the SingleFlight because dependencies version issue.
+- ~~Introduce the SingleFlight mechanism to optimize redundant requests.~~ The SingleFlight mechanism could not be implemented due to dependency version conflicts.
+This feature may be added in the future when compatibility issues are resolved.

 ## Testing
 - **Unit Testing**: Employ ScalaTest or MUnit for unit testing individual functions and logic.